omise/omise-android/README.md

 ## Note on TLS 1.2
-PCI-DSS standard requires the service to communicate in *TLS 1.2* or higher using strong encryption suite.
-This means that every clients must connect to Omise service with those valid suites.
-However TLS 1.2 support in Android is vary depends on the Android OS.
-Please follow the following instruction to add support for TLS 1.2 in your app.
+PCI-DSS standard requires the service to communicate in *TLS 1.2* or higher using strong encryption suites.
+This means that every client must connect to Omise service with those valid suites.
+However TLS 1.2 support in Android depends on the Android OS version.
+Please follow the following instructions to add support for TLS 1.2 in your app.

 #### Android API 20 or higher
-You can use our SDK without any change.
-The SDK already fully supports communication to the Omise Service using TLS 1.2 with the properly encryption suite.
+You can use our SDK without any changes.
+The SDK already fully supports communication with the Omise Service using TLS 1.2 with the correct encryption suite.

 #### Android API 16 to API 19 with Google Play Services
-These Android API versions don't support the proper encryption suites out of the box.
-However `Google Play Service` has the `ProviderInstaller` API to add support for the proper encryption suite.
-You may already use the Google Play Service in your app already; Google Play Service includes many common libraries used in many Android apps including GCM, Analytics and more.
-You can add support for the proper encryption suite with Google Play Service by doing the following steps
+These Android API versions do not support the proper encryption suites out of the box.
+However `Google Play Services` has the `ProviderInstaller` API to add the required support.
+You may already use the Google Play Services in your app; Google Play Services include many common libraries used in various Android apps including GCM, Analytics and more.
+You can add support for the proper encryption suite with Google Play Services by carrying out the following steps

-1. Add Google Play Service Analytics to your app grade setting
+1. Add Google Play Service Analytics to your app grade setting:

 ```gradle
  implementation 'com.google.android.gms:play-services-analytics:17.0.0'
  ```

-2. Asks the ProviderInstaller to install the encryption suites with the follow code
+2. Ask the ProviderInstaller to install the encryption suites with the following code:

 ```kotlin
 if (Build.VERSION.SDK_INT <= Build.VERSION_CODES.KITKAT) {